Side effect: hypoglycaemia

 In this section we provide you with an overview of the side effects that the use of insulin can be associated with.

-We start with looking in detail at hypoglycaemia before looking at other side effects including weight gain, allergic reactions and premature occlusion/blockage of key blood vessels caused by long term uncontrolled diabetes.
+We start with looking in detail at hypoglycaemia before looking at other side effects including weight gain and allergic reactions.
+Premature occlusion (blockage) of key blood vessels caused by long term uncontrolled diabetes is also considered.

 Hypoglycaemia and why it happens